 Everyday activities in North Dakota fit the definition of Social Distancing

-Some visitor services in the national and state parks are not available.
-However, the parks are open and their outdoor spaces are accessible to the public.
+As parks gradually reopen and resume services, most outdoor spaces remain accessible to the public.
 Please follow the recommendations of public health and state officials when making any travel arrangements.